Scala-Dev/exp-python2-sdk/README.md

-# Starting the SDK
+# Getting Started

 The SDK is started by calling ```exp.start``` and specifying your credentials and configuration options as keyword arguments. ```exp.start``` will start additional threads to process network events.
 You may supply user, device, or consumer app credentials.
 You can also authenticate in pairing mode.
 When ```exp.start``` returns, you are authenticated and can begin using the SDK.

-## User Credentials

 Users must specify their ```username```, ```password```, and ```organization``` as keyword arguments to ```exp.start```.